wagtail/wagtail/docs/reference/pages/panels.md

         Allows you to prevent a model field value from being set or updated by editors.

-        For most field types, the field value will be rendered in the form for editors to see (along with field's label and help text), but no form inputs will be displayed, and the form will ignore attempts to change the value in POST data (e.g. by injecting a hidden input into the form HTML before submitting).
+        For most field types, the field value will be rendered in the form for editors to see (along with field's label and help text), but no form inputs will be displayed, and the form will ignore attempts to change the value in POST data.
+For example by injecting a hidden input into the form HTML before submitting.

         By default, field values from ``StreamField`` or ``RichTextField`` are redacted to prevent rendering of potentially insecure HTML mid-form.
 You can change this behaviour for custom panel types by overriding ``Panel.format_value_for_display()``.